pudly/schmopera-hugo/content/articles/noa.md

 related_people = []
 short_description = "I've written several columns for Schmopera, so I think I know this audience.
-While this competition would be tough to impossible for a \"pure\" opera singer, there are plenty of us that love to perform a huge variety of things." slug = "variety-wins-at-the-american-traditional-competition" title = "Variety wins at the American Traditional Competition" youtube_url = ""
+While this competition would be tough to impossible for a \"pure\" opera singer, there are plenty of us that love to perform a huge variety of things." slug = "variety-wins-at-the-american-traditional-competition" title = "Variety wins at the American Traditions Competition" youtube_url = ""

 +++